-The Authority has a pooled budgets arrangement with Integrated Community Equipment Service (ICES).
-Transactions and balances outstanding are detailed in Note 54.
+The Authority has a pooled budget arrangement with Integrated Community Equipment Service (ICES).
+Transactions and balances outstanding are detailed in Note 52.

 The Authority is the administering Authority for the Local Government Pension Scheme (LGPS).
-Details of the Accounts of the Pension scheme can be found on page 81.
+Details of the Accounts of the Pension scheme can be found after the notes to the Authority's accounts.